danisaza/danisaza/README.md

 I write full-stack software for the web.
 I like React, Python, skiing, and modular synthesizers.

 I'm currently a software engineer at BetterOmics.
+We're working to accelerate life sciences product development by providing rigorous, validated, and scalable data collection and data analysis software products.

 I studied Math & CS at Stanford.

 ----